forest-apps/forest-apps.github.io/content/dp_capability_tool/_index.md

 Application menu bar is composed of drop-down menus that contain a list of grouped menu items for the functionality related to the application or a project.

 File menu contains the functionality to create/open/save a project.
-The recent3.3 projects can be remembered and reopened from the Open Recent list.
+The recent projects can be remembered and reopened from the Open Recent list.

 <img title="a title" alt="Alt text" src="images/dp_image_014.png">